vjimenez2021/BLOGS-RS---2024-25/README.md

 ```

-I tried the thrrre of them bust the best option was the first one: HAL.set_cmd_pos().
+I tried the three of them bust the best option was the first one: HAL.set_cmd_pos().

-This is because in order to cover the impact area I wanted to cover it by using a square area and going from side to side of the square beginning at the bottom of it and finishing at it's top.
+This is because in order to cover the impact area I wanted to cover it by using a square area and going from side to side of the square begining at the bottom of it and finishing at it's top.

-By using this coverage, I had made a "imaginary" square which center is the area where the impact zone is known to be ("While survivors are known to be close to 40º16’47.23” N, 3º49’01.78” W").
+By using this coverage method, I had made an "imaginary" square which center is the area where the impact zone is known to be ("While survivors are known to be close to 40º16’47.23” N, 3º49’01.78” W").
-So knowing this, I have built a square to cover the area and its surroundings in search of survivors.
+So, by knowing this, I have built a square to cover the area and its surroundings in search of survivors.

 For the searching, I used the face detection.
 I used this python code for face detecting with the image of my Ventral Camera.